FatFriedFish/SegNetForECE285/README.md

 2. If you want to try pretrained network, please download the model from XXXXXXXX (the model is beyound the size limitation of Github).
 Then put it into the folder named "Models".

-3. If you want to run the training_v6_fixedweight.ipynb, please download the CITYCSAPES dataset, and run Data_saving,ipynb to modify the    dataset as needed.
+3. If you want to run the training_v6_fixedweight.ipynb, please download the CITYCSAPES dataset, and run ```shell Data_saving.ipynb```      to modify the    dataset as needed.
 Then put the modified version under the same direcotory as training_v6_fixedweight.ipynb.
 The new    dataset should      be arranged as follows:
    ```shell
    ./Cityscape_modified/
                         train/ --Store training images.